Ayush-Poddar-2003/TUTORIALS/JAVA/23_JDBC.md

 <br>

-2. **JDBC API** - allows execution of the SQL statements also It provides various interfaces and methods to establish easy connection with different databases.
+2. **JDBC API** - allows execution of the SQL statements, It provides various interfaces & methods to establish easy connection with different databases.
 <br>

 3. **JDBC Drivers** - A software component that enables java application to interact with the database.